How Lack of Sleep Impacts the Brain and Body

 The Brain

 So what is all of this research telling us?
-The longer you are awake/the more sleep deprived you are, you will see negative effects on numerous cognitive functions.
+The longer you are awake/the more sleep deprived you are, you will see negative effects on numerous brain functions.
 Meaning, lack of sleep is directly linked to decreased cognitive performance on many levels.

 The Body